tdwg/ac/docs/termlist.md

 The namespace of terms borrowed from other vocabularies is that of the original.
-The namespace of de novo AC terms is http://rs.tdwg.org/ac/terms/.
+The namespace of de novo AC terms is `http://rs.tdwg.org/ac/terms/`.
 In the table of terms, each term entry has a row with the term name.
-This term name is generally an "unqualified name" preceded by a widely accepted prefix designating an abbreviation for the namespace It is recommended that implementers who need a namespace prefix for the AC namespace use "ac".
+This term name is generally an "unqualified name" preceded by a widely accepted prefix designating an abbreviation for the namespace It is RECOMMENDED that implementers who need a namespace prefix for the AC namespace use `ac`.
 In this web document, hovering over a term in the [Index By Term Name](#index-by-term-name) list below will reveal a complete URL that can be used in other web documents to link to *this* document's treatment of that term, even if